-Answer: Pets are prohibited from every part of the Monument except for the parking lot and pet exercise area which is just off the parking lot.
+Answer: Pets are prohibited from every part of the Monument except for the parking lot and pet exercise area.
 Pets in the parking lot or exercise area must be on a leash.

-Answer: There are basically two types of fossils that you will see on a visit to the Monument - massive petrified stumps of redwood trees.and tiny, fragile fossils of insects, plants, spiders, fish, cones, and seeds.
+Answer: The ony fossils you will see outside our museum are giant petrified stumps of redwood trees.
+Inside the visitor center museum is the best place to see fragile fossils of insects, plants, spiders, fish, cones, and seeds.

-Answer: During the summer, between Memorial Day and Labor Day, you can attend a variety of ranger-led programs such as talks and walks.
+Answer: During the summer you can attend a variety of ranger-led programs such as talks and walks.
 Self-guided tours, an outdoor exhibit area, and the visitor center and bookstore are available year-round.
 There are 15 miles of hiking trails.

-Answer: No, the fossils found at Florissant are from after the dinosaurs.
+Answer: No, there are no dinosaur fossils in the park.
+The fossils found at Florissant are about 30 million years more recent than the dinosaurs.

-Answer: Collecting of any natural or cultural feature is prohibited because this is a national park area.
+Answer: Digging for and collection of any natural or cultural feature is strictly prohibited.
 Fossils, rocks, flowers, pine cones, artifacts, etc. must remain in the Monument.
 There is a small, privately owned quarry outside the Monument where you can pay a fee and collect fossils.

 Answer: Florissant Fossil Beds National Monument was created in 1969.
 It was created to protect world-class paleontological resources (fossils).
 It is one of the richest fossil deposits in the world.